AdobeDocs/control-panel.en/help/sftp/using/key-management.md

 You can sort the items based on the creation date or edition date, on the user who created or edited it, and on the IP range expiry.

-You can also search a public key by starting to type a label or a comment.
+You can also search a public key by starting to type a name or a comment.

 ![](assets/control_panel_key_management_sort.png)